Skip to main content

 Trainability

 The German Hunting Terrier is an extremely energetic and eager-to-work dog known for its endurance and determination.
 This breed was specifically bred for hunting and therefore needs a task to be physically and mentally satisfied.
 Its high drive for exercise makes it unsuitable as a pure companion dog without sufficient activity.
-In training, it shows itself to be intelligent but also independent, which is why consistent and empathetic guidance is important.
+In training, it shows itself to be intelligent and independent, which is why consistent and empathetic guidance is important.
 With a clear approach, positive reinforcement, and varied training, it learns quickly and reliably, though its hunting passion should always be taken into account.